-Our French subsidiaries Luxottica France S.A.S.U., Alain Mikli International S.A.S.U. and Mikli Diffusion France S.A.S.U., together with other major competitors in the French eyewear industry, have been the subject of an investigation conducted by the French Competition Authority (the "FCA") relating to pricing and sales practices in such industry.
-The investigation is ongoing.
-In May 2015, the Company received a Statement of Objections from the FCA.
-This document contains the FCA's preliminary position on alleged anti-competitive practices and it does not prejudice its final decision.
+Luxottica's French subsidiaries, Luxottica France S.A.S.U., Alain Mikli International S.A.S.U. and Mikli Diffusion France S.A.S.U. (collectively, the "French Subsidiaries"), together with other major competitors in the French eyewear industry, have been the subject of an investigation conducted by the French Competition Authority (the "FCA") relating to pricing and sales practices in the industry.
+In May 2015, the Company and the French Subsidiaries received a statement of objections from the FCA (the "Statement of Objections").
+The Statement of Objections contained the FCA's preliminary position on alleged anti-competitive practices and did not prejudice its final decision.